mslonina/Mechanic/examples/UserGuide.md

 - `--debug` -- this flag may be used for specific debug output of a custom module
 - `--test` -- this flag may be used for specific test output of a custom module
 - `--yes` -- this flag may be used for specfic force runs (skip checks etc.) of a custom module
+- `--dense` -- this flag may be used for specific, dense, module output

 #### The configuration file